marcbria/mojo/README.md

 - [x] Backup&Restore commands: Self explainatory.
 - [x] CreateDB command: To generate a DB model.
 - [x] Speedup "htaccess" command.
-- [ ] Request PKP a few minor changes in SessionManager class, bootstrap and config to suport multiOJS "out of the box".
+- [x] Request PKP a few minor changes in SessionManager class, bootstrap and config to suport multiOJS "out of the box".
-- [ ] Ask for confirmation in potentially harmful operations.
+- [x] Ask for confirmation in potentially harmful operations.
-- [ ] Hot backup with mysqlhotdump (optional)
+- [ ] Hot backup with mysqlhotdump (under discussion)
 - [ ] Info: With versions, paths, plugins and other OJS basic info.
 - [ ] Update: To update OJS DB&code (based on /tools)
 - [ ] ReplaceVar command: To gloably change one OJS variable.